Bed Sheet Thread Count: Are Higher Thread Count Bed Sheets Hotter?

 Moreover, the following are materials that are considered cooling bed sheets because they are naturally more breathable than others:

-- Cotton is constructed of natural fibres from cotton seed pods.
+- Cotton is constructed of natural fibers from cotton seed pods.
 Thousands of years of tradition employ this airy, breathable material.

 - Satin creates a distinct tactile impression of softness and coolness.
 It feels cool on the skin and does not cling to overheated or moist skin.

 - TENCEL™ Lyocell is a soft fabric that has a sheen to it.
-TENCEL™ bed sheets are naturally cooling due to the inherent properties of eucalyptus pulp fibres.
-Moreover, TENCEL™ fibres are exceptionally absorbent, making them an excellent choice for hot sleepers.
+TENCEL™ sheets are naturally cooling due to the inherent properties of eucalyptus pulp fibers.
+Moreover, TENCEL™ fibers are exceptionally absorbent, making them an excellent choice for hot sleepers.

 DISCOVER WEAVVE’S BED SHEETS

-Made with the best TENCEL™ lyocell fibres that are spun into the finest 80s yarn count threads, our Lyocell bed sheets are silky smooth and temperature regulating, making them ideal for Singapore’s hot climate.
-These fine single ply threads are then woven into a 400 thread count fabric, which allows your skin to not only breathe easily, but also cool naturally.
+Our eco-friendly Lyocell bed sheets are not only soft and silky smooth - they're also temperature-regulating, making them ideal for Singapore’s hot climate!
+We use fine single-ply threads woven into a 400 thread count fabric, which allows your skin to not only breathe easily but also cool to the touch.